 In the process of examining motor oils now entering the market with the new API SP/ILSAC GF-6A and GF-6B credentials, PQIA has observed a few brands on the store shelves with labels that omit the letters “A” or “B” following the ILSAC Standard GF-6 declaration.
-PQIA brings this to the attention of the lubricants industry because technically there is no stand-alone ILSAC GF-6 standard.
+PQIA brings this to the attention of consumers because technically there is no stand-alone ILSAC GF-6 standard.
 Instead, GF-6 includes two separate performance standards:

 - ILSAC GF-6A which covers SAE 0W-20, SAE 5W-20, SAE 0W-30, SAE 5W-30, and SAE 10W-30